Maltese and Sicilian Specialties in Mediterranean Cuisine

 4. Omega-3 Fatty Acids: Mediterranean seafood, such as fish and shellfish, contain omega-3 fatty acids that support brain function, reduce inflammation, and contribute to a healthy heart.

-See also Tips for Eating Out and Staying True to the Mediterranean Diet
+See also Challenges of Adhering to the Mediterranean Diet for Vegetarians

 By embracing the health benefits of Mediterranean ingredients, Maltese and Sicilian cuisine not only offer a delightful culinary experience but also contribute to a balanced and nourishing diet.